Early Years

 The Early Years Curriculum

-We follow the statutory Early Years Foundation Stage, which encompasses seven Areas of Learning:
+We follow the statutory Early Years Foundation Stage (EYFS) framework, supported by Development Matters, which helps us understand child development and plan learning experiences that are responsive to each child’s needs.
+The EYFS encompasses seven Areas of Learning:

-Specific Areas - areas which children progress through as they become older
+Specific Areas – which build as children grow

-The progress of children is closely monitored throughout each academic year by the child's Key Teacher.
-We use an electronic system called 'Famly' to enable each child's Learning Journal to be kept online; accessible by parents at all times.
+Children’s progress is closely monitored throughout the academic year by their Key Group Leader and/or Teacher.
+We use an electronic system called Famly to maintain each child’s online Learning Journal, which parents can access at any time to view observations, assessments, and next steps.

 Specialist Teaching in Early Years

-• Little Crofters Pre-school - Music, Forest School, French
+- Little Crofters Pre-school - Music, PE, Forest School, French

-• Reception - Music, Forest School, French, Physical Education, Swimming
+- Reception - Music, Drama, Forest School, French, Physical Education, Swimming

 Forest School